google/WebFundamentals/src/content/en/tools/workbox/guides/codelabs/_shared/end.md

 ### Optional: How service worker injection works {: #optional-injection }

-At the bottom of your custom service worker, you call `workbox.precaching.precacheAndRoute([]);`.
+At the bottom of your custom service worker, you call `precacheAndRoute(self.__WB_MANIFEST);`.
 This is a placeholder.
-At build-time, the Workbox plugin replaces the empty array with the list of resources to precache.
+At build-time, the Workbox plugin replaces `self.__WB_MANIFEST` with an array of resources to precache.
 Your Workbox build configuration still determines what resources get precached.

 ## Next steps {: #next-steps }